Genuine Risk

 Genuine Risk (February 15, 1977 – August 18, 2008) was an American Thoroughbred racehorse and broodmare best known for winning the 1980 Kentucky Derby.

 Background

-Genuine Risk was a chestnut filly bred in Kentucky by Sally Humphrey.
+Genuine Risk was a chestnut mare bred in Kentucky by Sally Humphrey.
 She was sired by Exclusive Native, a top-class track performer who was even better as a breeding stallion, siring the Triple Crown winner Affirmed.
 Her dam Virtuous was descended from the British broodmare Iona, a half-sister to Ocean Swell and the grandmother of Tomy Lee.